aaronstrong/gcp-professional-architect/labs/wsfc/README.md

 * This repo will deploy a single Active Directory domain controller with a default name of `test-dc-01`.
 * Terraform utilizes the `sysprep-specialize-script-ps1` in the [metadata](./vm-dc.tf#L41) to install the necessary services like `AD-Domain-Services`.
 This script is ran one time during the inital boot.
 * After the services in the metedata have been installed, the instance will restart and launch the script defined in the `windows-startup-script-ps1` on each reboot.
-This script called [dc-startup](./scripts/dc-startup.ps1), contains the logic to configure a Windows Domain.
+This script called [dc-startup](./scripts/dc-startup.ps1), contains the logic to configure a Windows Domain and after a new Windows Domain is configured, the logic in the script will create a second user account and make it a Domain Admin.
+The logic will then wait for the other instances to join the domain.

+### Windows Failover Clusters

+* As the Active Directory instance installs ADDS and configures a new Windows Domain, two new Windows Server Failover Clusters will be deployed.
+* Terraform utilizes the `sysprep-specialize-script-ps` in the [metadata](./vm-cluster.tf#L39) to launch the [specialize-node](./scripts/specialize-node.ps1) script on the first initial boot.
+The script will install the necessary features for WFSC and IIS.
+The script will add any local Windows Firewall rules, add a custom default webpage with the hostname, and set the NIC with a static IP address.
+A requirement for Windows Failover clustering.
+* After the first script is ran, a second script called [join-domain](./scripts/join-domain.ps1) runs on each sequential reboot because of the `windows-startup-script-ps1` [metadata](./vm-cluster.tf#L40) file being set.
+The script has logic in it to wait for the Windows Domain to come online.
+The script will automatically join the instance to the domain.
+After the instance has joined the Windows Domain, the script will again and this time it will detect it's part of a domain and generate the necessary script to create a new Failover cluster.
+This file will be located on the instance and the path will be [C:\InitializeCluster.ps1](./scripts/join-domain.ps1#L83)